pedromsfernandes/simplify-website/src/data/blog/the-urgency-of-company-flexibility-during-periods-of-crisis.md

 path: The-urgency-of-company-flexibility-during-periods-of-crisis
 date: 2020-05-18T10:27:00.408Z
 title: The urgency of company flexibility during periods of crisis
-peek: The current COVID-19 pandemic has brought many questions about how managers should...
+peek: The current COVID-19 pandemic has brought many questions in regard to how managers should prepare their companies to face periods of crisis.
+Efficient inventory control and cash flow management are obviously important factors to build robust businesses, but how far will those factors alone take your enterprise, during extended periods of no income?
 author: Marcelo Sousa
 img: /assets/075a9c04-251e-4f99-9e97-6335c9b267bb.jpg
 ---